kazcare/quizalanche/README.md

     - Quiz Container and the Option containers cover same amount of space horizomtally.

+    - Quiz container disappears as user clicks Next Question button after selectin an answer and a message box appears.

+    - The message box shows up with either green or red background colour depending the selected answer.

+    - The message box has a Continue button at the bottom right corner to continue to the rest of the quiz.

-    - Next Question button stays at the right hand bottom corner and changes it's text content to Finish as the last question displays on the screen.
+    - Next Question button stays at the right hand bottom corner of the Quiz container and changes it's text content to Finish as the last question displays on the screen.

-    - Quiz container changes it's background color as the answer is picked by user, green for selecting the right answer and red if the wrong answer is selected.
+    - As user clicks the Finish button the Quiz container disappears again and shows up the Result container with the achieved score.

 <img src="docs/testing-chrome.png">
 <img src="docs/testing-edge.png">